Clearwater Public Library System: History

-The Main Library was expanded in 1939 after space became a major concern, as materials were overflowing the shelves to the floor and the catalog cards were in cardboard boxes.
-In 1942, again the building was assessed and many repairs and renovations were done.
-Against recommendations from consultants to demolish the Carnegie building and start new for the Main library, more renovations and an extension by Joseph Lawrence Coggan were completed in 1961.
-Nancy Zussy came on board as Library Director in 1978, and funding was provided to again renovate and improve the Main Library.
-Belleair philanthropists Henry and Elizabeth Adler donated $500,000, the City of Clearwater provided $800,000, and there was a $200,000 LSCA grant.
-Finally, in July 2000, voters approved the plan build a new Main Library, which was designed by Robert A.M.
+John Szabo became Library Director in 1998 with previous experience as director at the Robinson Public Library District and Palm Harbor Public Library.
+Szabo was later replaced by Barbara Pickell after leaving to become director of the Atlanta-Fulton Public Library System in 2005.
+In July 2000, voters approved the plan build a new Main Library, which was designed by Robert A.M.
 Stern, Dean of the Yale University School of Architecture.
 The grand opening was May 1, 2004.
+Barbara Pickell was hired as Library Director after working for the Fairfield County District Library System in Ohio.
+During her time as director, Pickell aided in the relocation of the Countryside branch and the introduction of a library Maker Space.
+After 11 years as director, Pickell retired and was replaced by Assistant Director Jennifer Obermaier.
 The Countryside Branch was moved to a new facility in 2015 and the East Branch was also relocated in 2018.
 The Countryside Branch is now located next to a recreation complex at 2642 Sabal Springs Dr. in Clearwater Florida.
 The East Branch has changed its name to the Clearwater East Community Library, and is located on the Clearwater St. Petersburg College campus.
 It is a joint-use facility open to both student and public patrons.